pablokimon/REACH-Mastermind/README.md

 After each guess, the computer will provide feedback whether the player had:
  * guessed a number correctly, and/or
- * guessed a number and position correctly.
+ * guessed a number and position correctly

 The computer will not tell you which numbers you guessed correctly!
 You must use a combination of skill, luck and deductive reasoning to win!

 Example game play:
-If the pattern was [4,5,6,7]
+If the pattern was [4, 5, 6, 7]
-and you guessed    [7,5,1,2]
+and you guessed    [7, 5, 1, 2]

 The computer will tell you:
-Correct position and Number: 1, Correct Number Only: 1
+Correct number and position: 1, Correct number only: 1

 Which means:
 you got one number and position right (5)